 A respite for the frazzled, weathered and weary, this Nordic-inspired spa restores exhausted mamas to their former energetic selves.
 Begin by warming your body in the sauna or hot baths; then refresh with a cool plunge and chill out in the funky relaxation areas.
 The best part?
-You can indulge in a soak and massage for less than $100.
+You can indulge in a soak and massage for just about $100.

 Out of Town

 All traces of city stressors will disappear when you visit one of these sublime spas, just outside of Montreal.
-The nearby Strøm Spa Nordique Mont-Saint-Hilaire offers deals for groups of four women every Monday, and there’s a weekend family brunch deal for Mother’s Day.
-At the wallet-friendly La Source Bains Nordiques, moms can lounge in hammocks in the forest after taking to the saunas and Nordic baths.
+Go to the wallet-friendly La Source Bains Nordiques where moms can lounge in hammocks in the forest after taking to the saunas and Nordic baths.
 If you’re looking to spend the night, bed down in a chalet at Spa Eastman.
 Guests can decide if they want to include treatments and healthy gourmet cuisine in their bath and bed packages.

 Spa Chance Harbour, New Brunswick